andrewdyer/react-feature-toggler/README.md

 # 🔀 React Feature Toggler

-A package to help you implement feature toggles in your React app.
+A package for managing feature toggles in React.

 ## 📄 License